-Via Ensign Steve, Dean of Star Trek Studies at Freethought Forum, some cool YouTube videos of computer simulations, from a scientist, that demonstrate how evolution works and address creationist misconceptions about evolution.
+Via Ensign Steve, Dean of Star Trek Studies at Freethought Forum, some cool YouTube videos of computer simulations from a scientist that demonstrate how evolution works and address creationist misconceptions.
 Links to the Mathlab code used are supplied on the Youtube page:

 How evolution really works